n1k0d49/missinglink-tensorflow-tutorial1/docs/missinglink-tensorflow-tutorial1.md

 ## First things first ...

-Let’s head to the MissingLink Keras Tutorial 1 [Github repository](https://github.com/missinglinkai/missinglink-tensorflow-tutorial1), and examine it.
+Let’s head to the MissingLink TensorFlow Tutorial 1 [Github repository](https://github.com/missinglinkai/missinglink-tensorflow-tutorial1), and examine it.

  Notice it contains the program file, `mnist_cnn.py`, and a `requirements.txt` file.
 This code trains a simple convnet on the MNIST dataset (borrowed from [TensorFlow tutorials](https://github.com/tensorflow/models/tree/master/tutorials/image/mnist)).